EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 {{% alert title="Warning" color="warning" %}}

-At this strage if we try to add the storage backend we will see the following error:
+At this stage if we try to add the storage backend we will see the following error:

 ![image](Readonly-WebDAV.png)